wp-plugins/linkpreview/readme.txt

 1. Upload linkpreview plugin to you WordPress blog (in the `/wp-content/plugins/` directory)
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use it as a tooltip feature, or through shortcodes
+4. Rate it if you like it :)

 == Frequently asked questions ==